 - Determination of Present Ecological State (PES) (DWS, 2022). - Determination of Ecological Importance and Sensitivity (EIS) (DWS, 2022). - Deriving the Recommended Ecological Category (REC).

-Biophysical nodes for which EWR assessments have been undertaken have been selected and are summarised in Table 8-1.
-(See Figure A1 of Appendix A for locations)
+Biophysical nodes for which EWR assessments have been undertaken have been selected and are summarised in Table 8.1 (see Appendix A for locations).